Classic Apple Crisp is a must-make treat during the fall season and/or for the upcoming holiday season!

 Cut the butter into the other ingredients with a pastry cutter or fork until it forms a crumbly mixture.

-Spread the crumb topping evenly over the apples and bake for 35 minutes or until the apples are soft.
+Spread the crumb topping evenly over the apples and bake for 35 minutes until the apples are tender and the top is golden brown.

 You can check this by sliding a knife into the apples, it should slide in easily.